Looking for a PRTG Alternative? Here’s Why You Should Consider Icinga

 3. Scripting (Bash, PowerShell, Python, etc.)

 Icinga allows for custom check commands, meaning you can write scripts to monitor anything you need.
 Knowing how to write and debug scripts will give you a big advantage.
+It’s not a requirement, since a lot of devices and applications already have well working plugins written and shared by members of the community, but it definitely helps to know your way around!

 4. Icinga’s Domain Specific Language or the Icinga Director

 Icinga uses a configuration language that defines hosts, services, notifications, and dependencies.
 It’s structured but requires some learning, especially if you’re coming from a GUI-heavy tool like PRTG.
-There is also Icinga Director, a frontend tool designed to simplify configuration, but it still has a learning curve and requires understanding of Icinga’s core principles to use effectively.
+There is also Icinga Director, a frontend tool designed to simplify configuration, but it still has a learning curve and requires understanding of Icinga’s core principles to be useed effectively.

 5. Understanding of Databases (MySQL/PostgreSQL)